GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/scenery-files.md

 This page assumes the game directory definition of what a 'scenery' item entails.
 Under the 'scenery' folder under the game's assets, it includes buildings, foliage, rocks, terrain, toys, zoos, and other zoo utilities.

-The main configuration for these files are in `.ucb` or `.ai` format, but they are really `.INI` files.
+The main configuration for these files are in `.ucb`, `.ucs`, or `.ai` format, but they are really `.INI` files.
 The following tables describe attributes that can  be given to the entities mentioned.
 Example files can be found in a respective `/scenery` directory.

+Please note that this guide is meant for reference only and is not in any way meant to imply the use of every attribute or section to make a specific kind of mod.
+Instead, please refer to either official files available to spin off into your own mod or mods made by others for guidance.

 ## `[Icon]`